 He lifted his arm to grab onto one of the moving shadows in front of him, sheer will momentarily overcame the immobilizing drug induced haze.
 Don't call Sakura here, he heard himself say, Don't call my wife on her birthday.

 Sasuke was absent most of the following March because of a four days mission that turned complicated.
-It pushed her further in the abyss of darker feelings known to humans.
+It pushed her further into an abyss of dark emotions.
 When her birthday approached with him still absent, Sakura replaced the more sophisticated wines from her previous birthday parties with spiked punch and hard shots.
 She wanted to drink her sorrows away, and what better excuse was there than drinking games at her own birthday party?

 As it turned out, depression was a poor drinking company.
-When the distractions (the party, her friends) were gone, the fleeting oblivion gave way to intense headaches that kept her curled up in bed and awake.
-She found herself drowning, all her loneness, sorrows, and self pity brought to the forefront, magnified, like water pounding out of a broken dam.
+When the distractions (her party, her friends) were gone, the fleeting oblivion gave way to an intense headache that kept her curled up in bed and awake.
+She found herself drowning, all her loneliness, sorrows, and self pity brought to the forefront, magnified, like water pounding out of a broken dam.
 No, no, no, stop thinking, shut up, SHUT UP, but it was too late.

 I hate you, she said into the darkness, to herself, to Sasuke, to the world.

 When she heard knocking in the morning she thought nothing of it.
 A medic, she assumed, watching the ceiling spin above her, it was not the first time the hospital called for her assistance during an off day.
 But that was not it.
 Naruto was at the door, looking so solemn he did not look himself.
 Sasuke was in an accident.
 And just like that, she sobered.